Download the My J App

 Saturday8:00 am - 4:30 pm

-Sukkot - Pool & Fitness Only
+Passover - open for Pool & Fitness

 In 1941 the Bucharest Pogrom breaks out and as 10-year-old Eliahu watches the last picture show, he sees his father, the cinema owner, murdered by his next-door neighbor, the leader of the fascist militia.
 After surviving the massacre of Romania’s Jews, Eliahu seeks justice; yet postwar Romania does not join him in this pursuit, nor does the Israel to which he emigrates.
 Learning that his father’s killer is now fighting in Vietnam with the French Foreign Legion while he is fulfilling his own military service in Israel, Eliahu deserts and embarks on a quest for truth, justice, and revenge.
 This saga of Eliahu (later known as “Tony Nelson”) unfolds at the 1955 Court Martial in which he stands accused of desertion for 846 days.
 Last Picture Show in Bucharest is inspired by a true story.